J. M. W. Turner: Career

 As an academy probationer, Turner was taught drawing from plaster casts of antique sculptures.
 From July 1790 to October 1793, his name appears in the registry of the academy over a hundred times.
-In June 1792, he was admitted to the life class to learn to draw the human body from nude models.
+In June 1792, he was admitted to the life class to learn to draw the human body from naked models.
 Turner exhibited watercolours each year at the academy while painting in the winter and travelling in the summer widely throughout Britain, particularly to Wales, where he produced a wide range of sketches for working up into studies and watercolours.
-These particularly focused on architectural work, which used his skills as a draughtsman.
-In 1793, he showed the watercolour titled The Rising Squall – Hot Wells from St Vincent's Rock Bristol (now lost), which foreshadowed his later climatic effects.
-The British writer Peter Cunningham, in his obituary of Turner, wrote that it was: "recognised by the wiser few as a noble attempt at lifting landscape art out of the tame insipidities...[and] evinced for the first time that mastery of effect for which he is now justly celebrated".
+These were particularly focused on architectural work, which used his skills as a draughtsman.
+In 1793, he showed the oil titled The Rising Squall, Hot Wells (lost until 2024), which foreshadowed his later climatical effects.
+The British writer Peter Cunningham, in his obituary of Turner, wrote that it was: "recognised by the wiser few as a noble attempt at lifting landscape art out of the tame insipidities ... [and] evinced for the first time that mastery of effect for which he is now justly celebrated".

-In 1796, Turner exhibited Fishermen at Sea, his first oil painting for the academy, of a nocturnal moonlit scene of the Needles off the Isle of Wight, an image of boats in peril.
-Wilton said that the image was "a summary of all that had been said about the sea by the artists of the 18th century". and shows strong influence by artists such as Claude Joseph Vernet, Philip James de Loutherbourg, Peter Monamy and Francis Swaine, who was admired for his moonlight marine paintings.
+In 1796, Turner exhibited Fishermen at Sea, a nocturnal moonlit scene of the Needles off the Isle of Wight, an image of boats in peril.
+Wilton said that the image was "a summary of all that had been said about the sea by the artists of the 18th century" and shows strong influence by artists such as Claude Joseph Vernet, Philip James de Loutherbourg, Peter Monamy and Francis Swaine, who was admired for his moonlight marine paintings.
 The image was praised by contemporary critics and founded Turner's reputation as both an oil painter and a painter of maritime scenes.

 Turner travelled widely in Europe, starting with France and Switzerland in 1802 and studying in the Louvre in Paris in the same year.
 He made many visits to Venice.
 Important support for his work came from Walter Ramsden Fawkes of Farnley Hall, near Otley in Yorkshire, who became a close friend of the artist.
 Turner first visited Otley in 1797, aged 22, when commissioned to paint watercolours of the area.
 He was so attracted to Otley and the surrounding area that he returned to it throughout his career.
-The stormy backdrop of Hannibal Crossing The Alps is reputed to have been inspired by a storm over the Chevin in Otley while he was staying at Farnley Hall.
+The stormy backdrop of Snow Storm: Hannibal and his Army Crossing the Alps is reputed to have been inspired by a storm over the Chevin in Otley while he was staying at Farnley Hall.

-Turner was a frequent guest of George O'Brien Wyndham, 3rd Earl of Egremont, at Petworth House in West Sussex and painted scenes that Egremont funded taken from the grounds of the house and of the Sussex countryside, including a view of the Chichester Canal.
-Petworth House still displays a number of paintings.
+Turner was a frequent guest of George Wyndham, 3rd Earl of Egremont, at Petworth House in West Sussex, and painted scenes that Egremont funded, taken from the grounds of the house and of the Sussex countryside, including a view of the Chichester Canal.
+Petworth House still displays 20 paintings, the largest collection of his work outside the Tate.